Chapter 8 Particle Filters, PMCMC, MCEM, Laplace approximation and quadrature

 8.2 Monte Carlo Expectation Maximization (MCEM)

-Suppose we have a model with missing data (or a layer of latent variables that can be treated as missing data), and we would like to maximize the marginal likelihood of the model, integrating over the missing data.
+Suppose we have a model with missing data – or latent variables or random effects, which can be viewed as missing data – and we would like to maximize the marginal likelihood of the model, integrating over the missing data.
 A brute-force method for doing this is MCEM.
 This is an EM algorithm in which the missing data are simulated via Monte Carlo (often MCMC, when the full conditional distributions cannot be directly sampled from) at each iteration.
-MCEM can be slow, and there are other methods for maximizing marginal likelihoods that can be implemented in NIMBLE.
-The reason we started with MCEM is to explore the flexibility of NIMBLE and illustrate the ability to combine R and NIMBLE to run an algorithm, with R managing the highest-level processing of the algorithm and calling nimbleFunctions for computations.
+MCEM can be slow but is also a general workhorse method that is applicable to a wide range of problems.

 We will revisit the pump example to illustrate the use of NIMBLE’s MCEM algorithm.